paulayu0908/6410_Assignment02/README.md

 Step 2 - Give executive permission to run script

  chmod +x /path/to/DNA-SeqV1.5.sh

 Step 3 - Run script
-/path/to/DNA-SeqV1.5.sh
+ (if not in the dierctory having the pipeline) ./path/to/DNA-SeqV1.5.sh

-./DNA-SeqV1.5.sh (if already in directory)
+ (if already in directory)
+ ./DNA-SeqV1.5.sh

 5. Files List

-The files required to run the pipeline include:
+The files (and their paths) required to run the pipeline include:
 •	FASTQ file(s) that is being converted into a VCF
 •	Barcode file
 •	Reference genome